afids/afids-auto/README.md

 # Preprocessing:
 This is the initial step to align 25 OASIS-1 T1w brain images to MNI space to create the training set.
 Involves all files and folders except the folder, "autofid_main."
 This step revolves around the Snakefile (see Snakefile for more details).
 Specifically, it takes images from a bids directory and their corresponding .fcsv files in the OAS1_unaligned folder as inputs.
 Afterwards, it uses FSL Flirt to rigidly register the image to an MNI space template.
 The .fcsv files are transformed as well.
-The outputs are found in the OAS1_aligned folder.

-To run, ssh login and cd to your folder with the snakefile.
+To run, ssh login and cd to the folder with the snakefile.
 Then, input:

 `snakemake -j [N]`

 [N] denotes the number of cores to use.

+The outputs are currently found in the OAS1_aligned folder.

 # Main pipeline:
 In the autofid_main folder, there are three subdirectories: training, testing, and results.